dgroomes/vanilla-kafka/streams-zip-codes/README.md

 * DONE Scaffold a compilable and runnable project
 * DONE Get rid of the repartitioning.
 I only want a baseline benchmark of a single partition.
 Keep things simple.
 * DONE the state store using in Java using the Kafka Streams client.
 This is more convenient than the Bash script
-* Get the Zip code data in
+* DONE Get the Zip code data into the project
 * Replace the copy/pasted word count stuff with zip code stuff
+* Parse the ZIP area data input message JSON
+* Aggregate into avg pop by cit

 ## Reference